Apple reports record sales driven by iPhone 17 as Tim Cook announces retirement

 What happened

-Apple's quarterly revenue soared due to strong demand for the iPhone 17, described as the 'most popular ever'.
+Apple's quarterly revenue soared due to strong demand for the iPhone 17.

 The Context